everscale-org/docs/src/develop/api-tools/everdev/guides/work-with-devnet.md

 ## Configure everdev to use your Giver

 For convenience, you might need to configure `everdev` in order to use your Giver as default.
-To do it, execute the next command (change address to your Giver's address, obtained on previous steps):
+To do it, execute the next command (change address to your Giver's address, obtained in previous steps):

 ```
 $ everdev network giver dev 0:93139197f2f58d674bee4ee71a42d8f1e7b6a3c3e041ded7a54d330bcc44f3b3 --signer devnet_giver_keys